-Cultivating a classroom community where substantive discussions like this can happen is challenging work -- it's an ongoing process that takes time.
-But online discussion activities are one great way to give your students a leg up; use them as scaffolding for the "real" thing.
-Plus, the ability to engage in online discourse responsibly is a great 21st-century skill in and of itself.
+Creating a classroom community where meaningful conversations can happen isn't easy -- it's an ongoing process that takes time.
+But using online discussion tools can be one great way to help your students build these skills.
+Plus, the ability to engage in online discussions responsibly is a great 21st-century skill in and of itself.

-The key is that online discussions often lead to better in-class discussions afterward.
+Online discussions often lead to better in-class discussions afterward.
 You know, the kind where students raise their hands and speak out loud.
 With online discussions, students have a chance to engage with each other virtually, often having their thoughts and opinions validated.
-Afterward, they're typically much more willing to share out loud in class and often share in very thoughtful ways.
+Afterward, they're typically much more willing to share out loud in class and often share in thoughtful ways.
 Still not convinced?
 Here are a few more reasons to consider using online discussions:

 - Because comments are more permanent, students tend to think a bit more critically about what they say.

-- Especially for more introverted students, online discussions can diffuse some of the stigma of raising your hand and speaking in front of the class.
+- Especially for more introverted students, online discussions can be less intimidating than speaking in front of the class.

 - It's easier for students to share dissenting opinions or "outside-the-box" ideas.

-- As students type responses, they often recognize and articulate more nuanced and compelling points and arguments.
+- As students type responses, they often recognize and share more nuanced and compelling points and arguments.

 - Anonymous posting (though still teacher-moderated), a key feature with some discussion tools, can help erase the fear of public judgment or ridicule.